 I did achieve one thing: getting the rock in my shin examined by a doctor at the clinic.
 He confirmed it appeared to be a rock but suggested I not hike with stitches and have it cut out when I get home.
 Instead, he gave me a round of antibiotics to ensure the foreign body did not infect me.
 To be prudent, he gave me another round of antibiotics “just in case I got Giardia.”
-A little ominous, but ok.
+It’s a little ominous, but ok.

 His assessment of how the rock magically appeared in my shin was most interesting.
 He said it probably entered through the wound on my knee and then “migrated” about a foot and a half down the front of my leg.
 It does not hurt anymore, so I’m ok waiting until I get home to remove the traveler.
 However, I don’t like carrying the extra weight since every gram counts!

-I had seen Pizza Gary, who I now referred to as “The Mayor,” while wandering around town early one morning and set up a ride back to the Florence-Kelvin trailhead for 7:30 AM on the 23rd.
-I did not want to ask for a ride any earlier since I knew I would not get Cricket up earlier and since he was shuttling out of the goodness of his heart.
+I had seen Pizza Gary, who I now called “The Mayor,” while wandering around town early one morning and set up a ride back to the Florence-Kelvin trailhead for 7:30 AM on the 23rd.
+I did not want to ask for a ride since I knew I would not get Cricket up earlier and since he was shuttling out of the goodness of his heart.
 I tried to give him gas money, but I don’t recall if I eventually won the battle over him accepting funds.
 I may have hidden it in the cup holder.

-We chatted for a few minutes at the trailhead and then headed back into the desert.
-I felt sluggish for the past two days, so thankfully, the hiking mainly was downhill to the Gila.
+We chatted briefly at the trailhead and then headed back into the desert.
+I felt sluggish for the past two days, so thankfully, the hiking was mainly downhill to the Gila.
 Crossing over the bridge, we encountered two hikers that Cricket stopped to chat with for a bit.
 I waved, said hi, and kept hiking.